crcn/tandem-old/packages/paperclip-react-compiler/README.md

 <Application items={"hello world"} />
 ```

-Slots can be used by following a similar rule to regular element & text layers, just take the name of the slot and use the camelCase form it when writing React code.
+Slots can be used by following a similar rule to element & text layers, just take the name of the slot and use the camelCase form of it when writing React code.

 #### Writing controllers